-4.5 Load Capacity
+3.6 Load Capacity

-- 4.5.1 The RSS shall ensure each scaffold and scaffold component is capable of supporting its own weight and at least four times the maximum intended load applied or transmitted to it [OSHA 1926.451 (a)(1)]. - Mote: Materials shall be evenly distributed on platforms and not concentrated in one area.

-Access platforms must not be used to store heavy materials such as cable, valves, blind flanges, etc., unless specifically designed and constructed to do so. - 4.5.2 The RSS shall ensure suspension ropes, including connecting hardware, used on non-adjustable suspension scaffolds are capable of supporting at least six times the maximum intended load applied or transmitted to that rope [OSHA 1926.451(a)(3)].
-Each suspension rope, including connecting hardware, used on adjustable suspension scaffolds shall be capable of supporting at least six times the maximum intended load applied or transmitted to that rope with the scaffold operating at either the rated load of the hoist, or two (minimum) times the stall load of the hoist, whichever is greater [OSHA 1926.451(a)(4)].
+- 3.6.1 The RSS shall ensure each Scaffold and Scaffold component is capable of supporting its own weight and at least four times the maximum intended load applied or transmitted to it (29 CFR 1926.451[a][1]). - NOTE: Materials shall be evenly distributed on platforms and not concentrated in one area.
+Access platforms must not be used to store heavy materials such as cable, valves, blind flanges, etc., unless specifically designed and constructed to do so. - 3.6.2 The RSS shall ensure suspension ropes, including connecting hardware, used on non-adjustable Suspension Scaffolds are capable of supporting at least six times the maximum intended load applied or transmitted to that rope (29 CFR 1926.451[a][3]).
+Each suspension rope, including connecting hardware, used on adjustable Suspension Scaffolds shall be capable of supporting at least six times the maximum intended load applied or transmitted to that rope with the Scaffold operating at either the rated load of the hoist, or two (minimum) times the stall load of the hoist, whichever is greater (29 CFR 1926.451[a][4]).
+Refer to Appendix F for additional requirements.

-4.6 Scaffold Inspection
+3.7 Scaffold Inspection

-- 4.6.1 Refer to Y30-95-809, UPF Field Procurement Material Receiving, and Section 3.12, Scaffold Yard Foreman, for initial scaffold material receipt inspection requirements. - 4.6.2 The Scaffold Competent Person shall inspect scaffolds and scaffold components for visible defects before each work shift and after an occurrence that could affect a scaffold's structural integrity [OSHA 1926.451(f)(3)].
-Any defective components shall be immediately removed from use and properly tagged. - 4.6.3 The Scaffold Competent Person shall ensure the scaffold is tagged (i.e., green, yellow, or red, as defined in Section 4.7, Scaffold Tagging), and sign and date the tag. - 4.6.4 The Scaffold Erector shall inspect scaffold components before erecting and while dismantling.
+- 3.7.1 Refer to Y30-95-809, UPF Field Procurement Material Receiving; and Section 2.12, Scaffold Yard Foreman, for initial Scaffold material receipt inspection requirements. - 3.7.2 The Scaffold Competent Person shall inspect Scaffolds and Scaffold components for visible defects before each work shift and after an occurrence that could affect a Scaffold's structural integrity (29 CFR 1926.451[f][3]).
+Any defective components shall be immediately removed from use and properly tagged. - 3.7.3 The Scaffold Competent Person shall ensure the Scaffold is tagged (i.e., green, yellow, red, or white as defined in Section 3.8, Scaffold Tagging), then sign and date the tag. - 3.7.4 The Scaffold Erector shall inspect Scaffold components before erecting and while dismantling.
 Scaffold components must be straight and free from bends, kinks, dents, and severe rusting (prevents part from achieving designed fit, form, function, or strength).
-Defective components shall be returned to the scaffold yard, segregated, tagged as damaged and accounted for.
-Inspections shall include the following: - Elevated surfaces (e.g., beams, platforms) for loose, abandoned items that need to be addressed/removed prior to dismantle - Components straight and free from bends, kinks, dents, and detrimental rusting - Cracked welds - Tube ends for splits or cracks - Manufactured decks for loose bolts or rivet connections and bends, kinks, or dents. - Plywood free from softening attributed to rot or wear or delamination at edges - Casters free of rough rolling surfaces, sticky swivels, and defective locks - Tie rods, bolts, angle iron cleats, cams, springs, threads, clamps, toggle pins, other quick connecting devices for any damage - Scaffold planks for rot, cracks, cuts, and other damage - S/Cls.
+Defective components shall be returned to the Scaffold yard, segregated, tagged as damaged and accounted for.

+Inspections shall include the following:

+- Elevated surfaces (e.g., beams, platforms) for loose, abandoned items that need to be addressed/removed prior to dismantle - Components straight and free from bends, kinks, dents, and detrimental rusting

+- Cracked welds - Tube ends for splits or cracks - Manufactured decks for loose bolts or rivet connections and bends, kinks, or dents - Plywood free from softening attributed to rot, wear, or delamination at edges - Plywood free of sharp edges, splinters and delamination - Casters free of rough rolling surfaces, sticky swivels, and defective locks - Tie rods, bolts, angle iron cleats, cams, springs, threads, clamps, toggle pins, other quick connecting devices for any damage - Scaffold planks for rot, cracks, cuts, and other damage - Scaffold planks free of sharp edges, splinters and delamination - S/Cls